 - Clicks: Number of clicks on a push notification.

-- CTR: The number of clicks on a push notification divided by the total number of notifications delivered.
+- Click-through rate (CTR): The number of clicks on a push notification divided by the total number of notifications delivered.

 - Conversions: The number of users who successfully achieved the primary goal of the notification.

 - Conversion rate: The percentage of visitors who achieved the primary goal.

 How to Optimize Your Web Push Notification Campaign

 Now let’s look at how marketers and eCommerce managers can optimize their notification campaigns for maximum clicks and conversions.

 - Use rich push templates: To effectively engage and grab a user’s attention, use a rich push template.
 The template includes an image, a website icon, an eye-catching CTA button, and emojis.

 - Never undermine the CTA button’s importance: The CTA is the most critical component of a web push notification because it drives users to a specific page.
 Experiment with CTA text to see optimum results.
 For example, try “Buy Now” for eCommerce, “Read More” for a publisher, and “Discover Now” for travel and booking websites.